jorgenwh/genetic-snake/README.md

-neural networks trained to play snake using different learning algorithms
+Neural network learning to play snake using a genetic algorithm